ozfortress/ozfortress_docs/docs/rules/global.md

     **ozfortress is not affiliated with or sponsored by Valve Corporation.**

-## Season League / Format Specificity
+## Format Specificity
 Rules within this Global ruleset that do not specify Sixes or Highlander should be taken at face value as general competitive rules.
-In any instance where a rule is specifically for either format, we have made to specify it as such.
+In any instance where a rule is specifically for either format, we have made sure to specify it as such.
 There are specific Sixes and Highlander rulesets within our rulesets which contain rules specifically for that format, be it play style, class limits, whitelists, map pools, format specific gamemode rules (eg. 5CP for Sixes, Stopwatch for Highlander) and more specific information on Tiebreakers within the league tables.

 ---